-A few learning tips from the Student Success Centre include:
+Here are a few learning tips from the U of A's Academic Success Centre:

 Stick with a routine.

-“Most students with good academic performance go to bed and wake up at the same time,” said Mebbie Bell, Director of SSC.
+“Most students with good academic performance go to bed and wake up at the same time,” said Mebbie Bell, director of the ASC.

 Study and review course material in short, frequent sessions.

 “The stereotype of a university student is them cramming into the wee hours of the night.
 But the best way to absorb material is in short, frequent review sessions, like reading your notes after class, and then again later in the week.”

 “When you ask your instructor what’s important for the exam, a lot will answer ‘Everything is!’
 But the best shortcut is to attend class to find out what the professor is emphasizing.”

 “Being able to assess and adjust to new learning expectations and demands, while undergoing massive personal changes at the same time is the key.”